 The legal framework governing sperm donation is country-specific (link here, if appropriate, to the ESHRE’s overview of legal frameworks in the EU).
 On 1 July 2018, major legal reform is due to take effect in Germany.
 This will mean that all data concerning sperm donors and treatment involving donors’ sperm will be entered into a centralized register and must be preserved for 110 years.

-Those children who suspect that they were conceived in connection with a heterological sperm donation then have a right to access information held by the German Institute for Medical Documentation and Information.
+Those children who suspect that they were conceived in connection with a heterological sperm donation then have a right to access information held by the German Federal Institute for Drugs and Medical Devices.
 This right is independent of the age of the children.
 Persons conceived before 1 July 2018 can exercise this right in connection with the doctor who treated their parents.
 The anonymous donation of sperm is not permitted in Germany.